ozdemirht/generative-ai/RAG0/Readme.md

 **How to prevent sending irrelevant parts in the chunks?**
 **Compression (ContextualCompressionRetriever)** of augments review the returned chunks and takes out the part of chunk relevant to the query.
-Intuition is that now all information in the selected chunks are relevant for the user's query.
+Intuition is that not all information in the selected chunks are relevant for the user's query.
 Because it reduces the amount of context, it reduces the token consumption.

 **Are there other ways to represent 'relationship' between chunks and query?**